apache/ignite/examples/README-LGPL.txt

-Apache Ignite Examples
+GridGain Examples
 ======================

-This folder contains code examples for various Apache Ignite functionality.
+This folder contains code examples for various GridGain functionality.

 Examples are shipped as a separate Maven project, so to start running you simply need to import provided `pom.xml` file into your favourite IDE.